Having trouble syncing your Fitbit Versa Series watch or another model Fitbit with your mobile phone, tablet, or computer?

 Have a different Fitbit model or tracker?

-Check out this article to learn the steps for your exact model: Need to restart or reset your Fitbit device?
+Check out this article to learn your exact model’s steps: Need to restart or reset your Fitbit device?
 Learn the steps

 But you can also restart your Fitbit from the software on the smartwatch.

 To restart your Fitbit via the watch’s Settings app, follow these steps: